Dennis2512/DiseaseFinder/README.md

 ## **Task:**

-Develop a german platform where users can explain their symptoms and complaints to figure out what disease they have.
+Develop a platform where users can explain their symptoms and complaints to figure out what disease they have.
 Recommended, local doctors will be displayed.

 ## **Nice to Have`s:**